Dr Peverelli teaches course in Renmin Summer School

 Dr. Peverelli interviewed

 CRC’s Dr. Peverelli was interviewed by a Chinese Radio & Television (CRTV) in Amsterdam in the evening of April 13.
 The occasion for the interview was the publication of his book about his first year in China as a student (1975-176), One Turbulent Year – China 1975.
-However, the informal discussion also included his current activities at VU University and his consulting business, as well as his life of constantly switching between two cultures.
+However, the informal discussion also included his current activities at VU Amsterdam and his consulting business, as well as his life of constantly switching between two cultures.

 In case you missed it, you can tune in here to the relevant page CRTV’s website to hear the entire interview.